 Oh, in another place

 Another song I believe deserves special recognition is “The Waves”.
-This one and “4AM” song are the perfect songs for a midnight drive around empty city To be fair whole album is ideal for such occasion.
+This one and “4AM” song are the perfect songs for a midnight drive around an empty city To be fair whole album is ideal for such an occasion.

 Almost out of body experience.